BergQuester/v8tr.github.io/_drafts/2018-09-24-multiple-inheritance-swift.md

 When put this way, it becomes obvious that the second way of thinking is much more productive, while the first should be omitted.

-**Thinking from the problems and their solutions perspective** requires knowledge of basic programming idioms. *Multiple inheritance*, which is the subject of present article, is among such idioms.
+**Thinking from the problems and their solutions perspective** requires knowledge of basic programming idioms. *Multiple inheritance*, which is the subject of present article, is among such idioms. -->

-### Multiple Inheritance in Swift
+### What is Multiple Inheritance

 *Multiple inheritance* is an object-oriented concept in which a class can inherit behavior and attributes from more than one parent class.
 It is a way of sharing code between multiple classes.

 *Multiple inheritance* is a standard feature of some programming languages, like C++.
+In Swift it is supported partially.

- With regard to Swift, a class can conform to multiple protocols, but inherit from just one class.
+In Swift a class can conform to multiple protocols, but inherit from just one class.
 Value types, such as struct and enum, can conform to multiple protocols only.

 <p align="center">
 <i>Swift support multiple inheritance of interfaces but single inheritance of implementations.</i>